Regular Black Holes from Proper-Time flow in Quantum Gravity and their Quasinormal modes, Shadow and Hawking radiation: Introduction

 From the Wilsonian perspective, quantum field theories are understood as EFTs.
 With this point of view, the description of a theory is well-defined only up to a certain energy scale, beyond which the theory must be replaced by its UV completion.
 In this sense, the Wilsonian RG is the technique that relates an EFT to its low energy descriptions \cite{Wilson:1973jj}.\\ In fact, starting from a microscopic action $S_{\Lambda_0}[\phi_0]$, defined at a high energy cutoff scale $\Lambda_0$, the corresponding low-energy description is given by the Wilsonian effective action $S_\Lambda[\phi]$ at scale $\Lambda<\Lambda_0$ \cite{Rosten:2010vm}:

-Here, the smearing function $\rho_\Lambda[\phi_0]$ encodes the blocking procedure that characterizes the RG transformation.\\ More precisely, the Wilsonian effective action follows a flow from the UV scale down to the IR, providing a description of the theory at all intermediate scales.\\ When applied on the quantum description of Einstein gravity, RG techniques predict the presence of a UV-attractive non-Gaussian fixed point, a condition known as asymptotic safety, implying that near the critical surface, the Newton constant is governed by the fixed point \cite{Reuter:1996cp}.
+The blocking procedure, encoded in the smearing function $\rho_\Lambda[\phi_0]$, is at the core of the RG transformation.
+Its role is to zoom out the system, much like our eyes do when looking out of the window of a departing airplane: as we move farther from the ground, the details of the landscape gradually fade and merge with nearby structures.
+Similarly, in a spin lattice where each cell has a spin-up value of 1 and a spin-down value of -1, it consists of grouping spins into blocks and coarse-graining them into new effective spins.
+In this way, the details of the microscopic system fade out, but the essential information is maintained.
+This coarse-graining is not unique; in fact, we can take the effective spin as the average value of the spins inside the block, or alternatively, we can take the most frequent spin value.
+Non-universal quantities, such as the position of possible fixed points, are sensitive to different methods.
+On the other hand, universal quantities, including the critical exponents, remain unaffected. \\In momentum space, the blocking procedure retains only the modes below the cutoff scale, while averaging out the UV modes through the regularization.\\ More precisely, the Wilsonian effective action follows a flow from the UV scale down to the IR, providing a description of the theory at all intermediate scales.\\ When applied on the quantum description of Einstein gravity, RG techniques predict the presence of a UV-attractive non-Gaussian fixed point, a condition known as asymptotic safety, implying that near the critical surface, the Newton constant is governed by the fixed point \cite{Reuter:1996cp}.
 This induces repulsive effects capable of preventing the formation of singularities during gravitational collapse.\\ In this work we are interested in the RG equation regularized via the proper-time integral \cite{Bonanno:2019ukb,Bonanno:2004sy}, and more specifically to \cite{Bonanno:2025tfj}, where the authors apply it on the Einstein-Hilbert truncation: